manisha-solipuram/stockout-detection/README.md

 | product_0 | store_1 | 2024-07-01 | 2024-07-10 |

 ### Visualizations
-You can view and interact with the visualizations created in the notebook here: [NB Rendering]([https://example.com](https://nbviewer.org/github/manisha-solipuram/stockout-detection/blob/main/stockout_detection_algorithm.ipynb)
+You can view and interact with the visualizations created in the notebook here: [Notebook Rendering](https://nbviewer.org/github/manisha-solipuram/stockout-detection/blob/main/stockout_detection_algorithm.ipynb)

 ### Use Cases
 - **Postmortem Analysis**: Understand past inventory shortages.